PdxCodeGuild/Full-Stack-Day-Class/practice/pig-latin.md

 # Practice: Pig Latin

+Save your solution as `practice/pig-latin.py`.

-Create a program that will translate a _single English word_ to **Pig Latin**.
+Create a program asks for a _single_ English word and translates it to **Pig Latin**.

 Rules:

-1. Take all consonants at the beginning of a word, move them to the end.
+1. If the first letter is a consonant, move it to the end.
 1. Add "ay" to the end of that.
-1. If there were no consonants at the beginning, just ad "yay" to the end.
+1. If the first letter is a vowel, just ad "yay" to the end.

+> hat
+> athay
+> apple
+> appleyay

 ## Advanced

-* Properly handle capitalization.
+* Properly handle capitalization
-* Properly handle punctuation.
+* Properly handle punctuation

+## Super Advanced

+* Handle words that start with multiple consonants